- 1. Verify Your Website With Google Search Console

 By optimizing your images for SEO, you also increase your chances of getting found for related searches on Google web searches.

-10. Enable breadcrumb lists
+10. Enable Breadcrumb Lists

 Another way to make your navigation structure friendlier to users and Google is to use breadcrumb lists.